Getting a Green Card Through Marriage to a U.S. Citizen

 A few weeks later you will receive your a biometrics appointment notice in the mail.
 Biometrics is done in order for USCIS to do a security check on the immigrant..

 You will then receive an interview notice for your interview.
-This interview should occur approximately four months after the original documents were filed with USCIS.
+This interview should occur approximately six to twelve months after the original documents were filed with USCIS.
 You may wish to read our blog article titled: Sample questions for green card interview.

-About 3 months after you filed your original documents with USCIS you should receive your employment authorization card from USCIS.
+About 3 months to six months after you filed your original documents with USCIS you should receive your employment authorization card from USCIS.
 They will mail this card to you.

 If all goes well at the interview then the immigrant should receive her green card in the mail within 30 days.
 However there could be a delay due to an issue with the security clearance or other delays.
 Usually this is not a problem.